-Some of the mistakes that children make simply mean that the parent has more training to do.
+Some of the mistakes that children make when they grow older simply mean that the parent has more training to do.
 Create an atmosphere in which your child expects that his faults will receive your forgiveness, followed by your training.
 Also forgive yourself (i.e. accept God’s forgiveness) when you think you failed in any aspect of parenting.

 (9) Be Happy

 The stresses of life take their toll, and ill-feelings will pay their visits.
 Teach your child early that happiness is a choice, and that circumstances do not control us.
-Say when you’re tired; at the same time, show him that tired and grumpy are not synonyms.
-You may be hungry after the trip on a long road where there are no sandwich shops; still take the time to share a hi-five and a laugh.
+Show him that tired and grumpy are not synonyms; that you can still share a hi-five and a laugh when you're hungry.
 Let your home be the place where positive attitudes take precedence over the pressures of life.
 The smile you search for on his infant face is no more important than the smile you want to see him wear as a teenager or young adult.

 (10) Be Prayerful

-My Dear Son, these 10 challenges are for real.
-There are more challenges in reality than we can put in print.
+My Dear Son, there are more challenges in reality than we can put in print.
 Your human strength and skill are not enough to maintain the Good Dad profile your child deserves to see.
 You need Supernatural help.